JamieBort/Learning-Directory/Git/pull_request/README.md

 ## Resources

-Generating a PR (pull request) use SCQA.
+- Generating a PR (pull request) use SCQA.
 See this [Tips for getting your Pull Request reviewed on GitHub](https://dev.to/opensauced/tip-for-getting-your-pull-request-reviewed-on-github-2b7c) dev.to 4 nov 2020 article by Brian Douglas.

+- Draft Pull requests are a thing.
+See [Introducing draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/) GitHub blog post.

 ## Pull Request Features